ART AND ORGANISM

 - Esteem within a social group enhances ones availability as a reproductive partner or recipient of potentially important resources (time, energy).
 It involves the expression of one’s unique traits that affect at attribute of value to a prospective reproductive partner such that they might say, “I want those genes in my babies.”

-- Self-actualization and Self-transcendence is biological fitness, the expression of your traits in offspring (of your own [direct fitness] or of others with whom you share genetics [indirect fitness].)
+- Self-actualization and Self-transcendence is the maximizing of one’s potential, “being all you can be” represented as biological fitness, the expression of your traits in offspring (of your own [direct fitness] or of others with whom you share genetics [indirect fitness].)

 Self-Actualization is arguably the supreme need, serving the perpetuation of the species with an emphasis of your own attributes.
 Often it trumps other needs … self-sacrifice for family and kin … a dramatic example is found in matriphagy.